-

 Features of tea

-- Subdued aroma when dry: When dry, the tea's aroma is barely noticeable, creating intrigue and anticipation.
+- Subtle aroma when dry: When dry, the tea's aroma is barely noticeable, creating intrigue and anticipation.

-- Aroma development during brewing: After the first infusion, the aroma becomes more expressive and multifaceted.
-It contains notes of dry wood, autumn oak leaf, mulberry, acorns on wet grass and a light mushroom note.
+- Aroma development during brewing: After the first steep, the aroma becomes more expressive and multifaceted.
+It features notes of dry wood, autumn oak leaf, mulberry, acorns on wet grass, and a slight hint of mushroom.

-- Soft and melodic taste: The taste of fresh shu puer "In the Game" is very subtle and melodic, with woody-nutty notes and a slightly sweet aftertaste.
+- Soft and melodic taste: The taste of fresh shu pu-erh "In the Game" is very subtle and melodic, with woody-nutty notes and a slightly sweet aftertaste.

 Beneficial properties

-- Toning: Shu Puer "In the Game" perfectly tones the body, increases efficiency and improves concentration.
+- Toning: Shu Pu-erh "In the Game" perfectly tones the body, increases performance and improves concentration.

 - Improved digestion: Promotes normal functioning of the gastrointestinal tract.